About Angelica Wisenbarger

 Georgics, yet another translation of Vergil's best poem

-I have a mystical, terrible, moony-eyed, complicated, desperate crush on Richard Nixon.
+I have a mystical, terrible, moony-eyed, complicated, desperate crush, or whatever you want to call it, on Richard Nixon.

 This seems to exhaust relevant surface-level information about me.
 If you want to know anything else, you can write me an e-mail or a letter.
 Thanks for stopping by!